- Transport Canada Exam Guide

 Norie’s Nautical Tables You must have an advanced knowledge of these tables.
 The first section of this publication lists formulae and procedure for solving sights.
 Although you are given a copy of these tables for the exam, do not rely on the aforementioned section for formulae, as they are quite complicated to decipher.

 Nautical Almanac You must have an advanced knowledge of how to find, read, and interpret the information contained within these tables.
-Any year of publication will suffice in terms of studying, our store offers the 2012 version as an example.
+Any year of publication will suffice in terms of studying, our store offers the current version.
 Sections of the Almanac can be found in both books under the recommended reading section of this exam.